2019020343/BrainAging2024/README.md

-# Comprehensive assessment of regional patterns of brain aging and implications for glioblastoma based on radiogenomic analysis
+# Regional Heterogeneity of the Brain Reveals Stability-Preserving Capacity of the Frontal Cortex in Aging and glioblastoma

 ## 1. Introduction